Skip to main content

 Software Engineer

 Most teams know how many tokens their users send.
-Almost none know how many tokens they're spending before a user says anything at all.
+Almost none know how many tokens they spend before a user says anything at all.

-This is the hidden token tax: inflated costs, higher latency, and degraded model attention — none of which surface in any user-facing metric.
+This is the hidden token tax.
+It inflates costs, increases latency, and degrades output quality — yet it never shows up in any user-facing metric.

-To see the tax in action, consider what happens when a user sends "What meetings do I have today?"
-Here's what actually ships alongside that 8-token query:
+Consider what happens when a user sends "What meetings do I have today?"
+Here's what ships alongside that 8-token query:

 • System prompt (behavior rules, persona, guardrails): 1,500–3,000 tokens